 In this case, you start from scratch to make a concrete container for your plants.

 Here, plastic containers are considered to be used as dice.
-This is a very creative project where you can make your concrete block pot and place your plants using the used materials from your house.
+This is a very creative project where you can make your fabric raised pot and place your plants using the used materials from your house.